Currency:USD $

 Key Mechanics:

-• Cosmic Unraveling: A phase of intense raid-wide damage where players must push DPS while dodging cosmic debris.3
+• Cosmic Unraveling: A phase of intense raid-wide damage where players must push DPS while dodging cosmic debris

 • Orb Control (Galactic Miasma): "Concentrated Void" orbs drift toward the boss.
 Destroying an orb applies a raid-wide DoT called "Galactic Miasma."
-The raid must stagger these kills (at least seconds apart) to allow the debuff to expire.
-Killing them too fast stacks the DoT to lethal levels.0
+The raid must stagger these kills (staggered a few seconds apart) to allow the debuff to expire.
+Killing them too fast stacks the DoT to lethal levels

 • Abyssal Voidshapers: Adds that cast high-priority spells.
-A rotation of interrupts is mandatory to prevent them from buffing the boss or debuffing the raid.0
+A rotation of interrupts is mandatory to prevent them from buffing the boss or debuffing the raid

 • Loot: Drops the Blade of the Final Twilight (1H Sword) and the Crown of the Fractured Tyrant (Plate Helm).